-Terracotta has the literal translation of 'baked earth' from Italian.
-It is clay which is heated in a kiln to an incredibly high temperature which dries and hardens it into the pinky-orange stone which we all know.
+Terracotta has the literal translation, from the Italian, of 'baked earth'.
+It is clay that is heated in a kiln to an incredibly high temperature which dries and hardens it into the pinky-orange stone which we all know.

-It's a surprisingly hard material, given it's origin, which is far more commonly set in shape than cut.
-It's most commonly seen on the floors of period properties from the Victorian and Edwardian age, but has been popular in some form or another, for centuries.
+It's a surprisingly hard material, given its origin, which is far more commonly set in shape than cut.
+It's most commonly seen on the floors of period properties from the Victorian and Edwardian ages but has been popular in some form or another for centuries.

-A very hard-wearing stone, you can lay this with the confidence that it will not chip or crack and will remain as impressive looking as the first day it was fitted.
+A very hard-wearing stone, you can lay this with the confidence that it will not chip or crack and will remain as impressive looking like the first day it was fitted.

 Mosaics have been a fantastically impressive and intricately beautiful way to tile for thousands of years.
 One thing that has changed about mosaics in that time, however, is how easy it is to achieve such a look.

-The mosaics of the ancient world were hand laid by true artisans over the course of several years, in places, and were often all one material, coloured to suit.
+The mosaics of the ancient world were hand-laid by true artisans over the course of several years, in many places, and were often all one material, coloured to suit.
 By comparison, our mosaics are prefixed to sheets and draw from many different materials to create a dazzling variety of effects.

 These spectacular mosaics make the perfect accent to a bathroom, splash-back for a kitchen, or even as a flooring tile.